allwefantasy/auto-coder/docs/jobs/lint_integration_design.md

         return current_content

     def _format_lint_issues_for_file(self, file_lint_result, levels: List[IssueSeverity]) -> str:
-        # Same helper as in WriteToFileToolResolver
+        # Same helper as in WriteToFileToolResolver.
+        # For maintainability, this could be refactored into a shared utility or a base class method
+        # if more tool resolvers require similar lint issue formatting.
         if not file_lint_result:
             return ""